Francis

 apparatus and which are very cheap to produce as compared with

 the mnaterials used in other processes.
-The invention comprises
+The invention

-hydrogen or ozone passes through a body of oil to be
+nascent hydrogen or ozone passes through a body of oil to be

-desulphurised in a tank or still which also contains an acid or
+desulphurised in a tank or still which also contains an acid

-alkaline electrolyte having therein electrodes supplied from a
+or alkaline electrolyte having therein electrodes supplied

-source of direct current.
+from a source of direct current.

-Preferably the nascent hydrogen or ozone is produced as the case
+Preferably the nascent hydrogen or ozone is produced as the

 In carrying out the invention according to one mode the